The US tornado season has got off to a strong start. Last

 the hurricane season.

-be is another thing.
-The variability from year to
+good it will be is another thing.
+The variability

-year in tornadoes is huge and the activity within a season
+from year to year in tornadoes is huge and the activity

-is too," Doggett says.
-"Even looking at El Nino Southern
+within a season is too," Doggett says.
+"Even looking at El

-Oscillation (ENSO) is not that helpful.
-The tornado peril
+Nino Southern Oscillation (ENSO) is not that helpful.
+The

 Storm watchers at Risk Management Solutions (RMS) agree

 that there is great uncertainty around the 2012 outlook.

 But they add that there are some influential factors to